 An air conditioner's filters, coils, and fins require regular maintenance for the unit to function effectively and efficiently throughout its years of service.
 Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy use steadily increases.
 In addition to the steps below, you may also need to hire a professional service technician to assist with maintenance.
-Evenflow Mechanical Inc. is a professional, local Lomita air conditioning contractor specialized in heating and air conditioning maintenance, repair and installation services.
+Evenflow Mechanical Inc. is a professional, local Lomita heating contractor specialized in air conditioning and heating maintenance, repair and installation services.

 The most important maintenance task that will ensure the efficiency of your air conditioner is to routinely replace or clean its filters.
 Clogged, dirty filters block normal air flow and reduce a system's efficiency significantly.
 With normal air flow obstructed, air that bypasses the filter may carry dirt directly into the evaporator coil and impair the coil's heat-absorbing capacity.
 Keeping the filter clean can lower your air conditioner's energy consumption by 5%?15%.

 For central air conditioners, filters are generally located somewhere along the return duct's length.
 Common filter locations are in walls, ceilings, furnaces, or in the air conditioner itself.
 Room air conditioners have a filter mounted in the grill that faces into the room.

 Some types of filters are reusable; others must be replaced.
 They are available in a variety of types and efficiencies.
 Clean or replace your air conditioning system's filter or filters every month or two during the cooling season.
 Filters may need more frequent attention if the air conditioner is in constant use, is subjected to dusty conditions, or you have fur-bearing pets in the house.